Brazil at a glance

 This mobilization of resources is not limited to the increased volume of issues but is also explained by the greater diversity of fundraising instruments, reflecting the entry of new issuers and leading to a new profile of investors, which makes the secondary market more dynamic and fragmented.

-commercial notes, introduced to the market in 2021, to be a significant financing tool, with total emissions already exceeding R$102 billion since its launch and representing 6.0% of the total issued this year
+Debenture issuances have accounted for the largest share of the volume, representing 59% of the total raised this year.
+Smaller companies have found commercial notes, introduced to the market in 2021, to be a significant financing tool, with total issuances already exceeding R$102 billion since its launch and representing 6% of the total issued this year.

 Simultaneously, the maturation of securitization and structuring instruments has expanded investment opportunities in economically significant segments.
 The real estate sector, with CRIs (Real Estate Receivables Certificates) and real estate funds, and agribusiness, with CRAs (Agribusiness Receivables Certificates) and Fiagros (Investment Funds in Agro-industrial Production Chains), are prime examples.
-These two sectors alone have raised R$ 103.2 billion through capital market instruments, accounting for 21.3% of the total issued this year.
+These two sectors alone have raised R$103.2 billion through capital market instruments, accounting for 21.3% of the total issued this year.

 The increase in bond offerings in recent years has strengthened the secondary market, both through the greater number of available assets and the entry of new investors.
 Notably, incentivized debentures, long-term securities linked to investment projects with income-tax exemptions for individuals, have played a significant role in democratizing access to capital markets and leading to a more fragmented segment.
 The growing liquidity in this market has been crucial for signaling exit opportunities for investors interested in selling their securities, especially during stressful periods.